 - 1. Nominees should have a reputation for integrity, honesty and adherence to high ethical standards. - 2.
 Nominees should have demonstrated business acumen, experience and ability to exercise sound judgments in matters that relate to the current and long-term objectives of the Company and should be willing and able to contribute positively to the decision-making process of the Company. - 3.
 Nominees should have a commitment to understand the Company and its industry and to regularly attend and participate in meetings of the Board and its committees. - 4.
 Nominees should have the interest and ability to understand the sometimes conflicting interests of the various constituencies of the Company, which include stockholders, employees, customers, governmental units, creditors and the general public, and to act in the interests of all stockholders. - 5.
 Nominees should not have, or appear to have, a conflict of interest that would impair the nominee's ability to represent the interests of all the Company's stockholders and to fulfill the responsibilities of a director. - 6.
 Nominees shall not be discriminated against on the basis of race, religion, national origin, sex, sexual orientation, disability or any other basis proscribed by law.
-Diversity of thought, taking into account in skills, abilities, industry knowledge, experience, gender, race and ethnicity on the Board should be considered.
-Accordingly, the Nominating and Corporate Governance Committee seeks candidates for the Board that embody these elements of diversity, as well as such other factors considered useful by the Board depending on its needs at that time.
+The value of diversity on the Board should be considered.